 Not only was February 22, 2022 a Tuesday, but it was also the 22nd day of the first month in the Year of the Tiger.
 On this day filled with love, everything around us was covered in white.
-Has your social media been flooded with snow pictures?
+Has your social media been flooded with Snow pictures?

-(Leishan garden, photo by Wu Xianhai)
+(Leishan Tea garden, photo by Wu Xianhai)

 According to the provincial meteorological bureau, from 08:00 on February 21 to 08:00 on February 22, 2022, light snow or sleet occurred in 77 counties (cities and districts) across the province, with snow accumulation observed in 72 county districts, the deepest being 12 cm in Wanshan.
 Ice build-up on power lines was recorded in 25 stations, with the largest diameter being 32 mm in Wanshan (including the conductor diameter of 26.8 mm).
 The lowest temperature in 76 counties (cities and districts) was 0°C or below, with Weining recording the lowest at -6.3°C. Road icing persisted in most areas except for the southern borders of the province.